Hidden Gems: The 10 Best Grand Cayman Beaches

 Let our local Crazy Crab guides take you there on your own private boat charter.
 Arrive in style, skip the crowds, and combine your day beach stops with must-see favorites in Grand Cayman like Coral Gardens or a Bioluminescent Bay night tour.

-Our boats are designed for comfort and convenience — with bathrooms, freshwater showers, and two friendly guides on every trip — and they comfortably accommodate up to 12 guests, so your whole crew can explore Grand Cayman your way.
+Our boats are designed for comfort and convenience, with bathrooms, freshwater showers, and two friendly guides on every trip.
+They comfortably accommodate up to 12 guests, so your whole crew can explore Grand Cayman your way.